aaronp/agora/README.md

 libraryDependencies += "com.github.aaronp" %% "jabroni-rest" % "0.0.1"
 ```

-# Erm ... what do you mean?

-It's an implementation of [Reactive Streams](http://www.reactive-streams.org/), except the publishers also supply data in their subscriptions.
+It's a derivation of [Reactive Streams](http://www.reactive-streams.org/), where the difference is publishers also supply data in their subscriptions.

 Another way to think of it is as a lightweight pub/sub work model.